8 Steps to Moving on After the Death of Spouse

 You may also notice:

-- You feel spiteful toward happy couples
+- You may feel spiteful toward happy couples

-- You feel like you can’t connect with former friends
+- You may feel like you can’t connect with former friends

 There may also be well-meaning friends and family who want you to get “back to normal” and start acting like yourself again.
 This is especially true if you have been in mourning for years.

-But, can you really get over the death of a loved one?
+But can you really get over the death of a loved one?
 The answer is complicated, as there is no guidebook for how to mourn the death of a spouse.

 Grieving the loss of a spouse changes you, and perhaps there is a spot in your heart that will always be broken.
 Your emotional needs and outlook on life have been altered.